What is Brown Sugar Drug?

 Specifically, some of the threats surrounding brown sugar abuse are:

-And as it takes its toll, and you attempt to stop using, withdrawal will hurt.
+And as it takes its toll, and you attempt to stop using, the withdrawal will hurt.
 Withdrawal symptoms include:

 Uses in India

-India abuses heroin (the derivative of brown sugar) more than any other country in the Southern Asia.
-According to a UN report, “One million heroin addicts are registered in India, and unofficially there are as many as five million.”
+, “One million heroin addicts are registered in India, and unofficially there are as many as five million.”
 Brown sugar accounts for much of this heroin use.

-Brown Sugar has become one of India’s most popular drugs.
+Brown sugar has become one of India’s most popular drugs.
 Addiction to the substance has challenged our society for decades now, and its effects are eroding the potential for the youngsters of our generation.